genterist/openMRS-Security/Capstone/FINAL.md

 ![](https://github.com/genterist/openMRS-Security/blob/master/3-Analysis/images/interup3.png)

 Replace it again with the value you recorded in step 11 and then click play button.
 17. The server will refuse and force the original sessionID value of clerk.
 If we keep changing the clerk's sessionID to the admin's sessionID, we will run into step 16 and loop in it again and again.
 If we accept the server's value of sessionID, after clicking the play button, we will return back to the login page with no account logged in.
-Note that this is within the Icognito browser.
+Note that this is within the Incognito browser.
 Admin is still logged in in the regular browser
 18. Close the incognito browser.
 Log out of admin account in the regular browser (once again, you may to click the play button several times to log out)

 ### * Expected results